 Morgan Heisman joined the Blue Devil program as a volunteer assistant coach in September, 2016.

 Heisman helped to oversee Duke's goalkeeping unit in 2017, her first season in Durham.
 She saw Jamie Lockwood total 70 saves in 12 appearances in the net and Gabbe Cadoux earn ACC Defensive Player of the Week honors in April following an 11-save performance at Boston College.
+In 2018, Cadoux, Lockwood and freshman Chase Henriquez combined for a .423 saves percentage.
+Cadoux again received ACC Defensive Player of the Week recognition following a double-digit save performance in a February win over No. 11 Northwestern.

 Prior to joining the Duke staff, Heisman spent one season as an assistant coach and recruiting coordinator at Dartmouth in 2013.
 Heisman also previously spent two seasons as an assistant coach at George Mason in 2011 and 2012.